top of page

 Champagne of the Month

-Characteristics: Pronounced intensity with primary aromas of honeysuckle, elderflower, lemon blossom, green apple, red apple, pear, quince, chiku, lemon juice, lemon peel, preserved lemon, lemon sherbet, grapefruit, honeydew melon, white peach, apricot, lychee, mango, passion fruit, pineapple and Mirabelle plum.
-There are secondary notes of sable biscuit, toasted brioche, lemon meringue pie, toffee apple, chausson aux pommes and vanilla.
-Tertiary aromas include frangipane, nut brittle, toffee apple, marmalade, dried apple, dried apricot, cinnamon, ginger, gingerbread, hay and honey.
+Characteristics: Pronounced intensity with primary aromas of honeysuckle, chamomile, geranium, lemon blossom, apple blossom, rose, red apple, pear, quince, chiku, pink grapefruit, lemon juice, lemon rind, preserved lemon, blood orange, orange rind, apricot, nectarine, pineapple, lychee, mango, honeydew melon, raspberry, wet raspberry leaf, bramble, braised fennel and dill.
+There are secondary notes of biscuit Palmier, toasted brioche, orange buttercream, crema Catalana and chausson-aux-pommes.
+Tertiary aromas include almond, marzipan, nut brittle, chocolate, coffee, carob, toffee apple, marmalade, dried apple, cinnamon, ginger, hay and honey.

 Selosse - Substance.jpg